AhkkashK/MangaWorld/README.md

 1. Go to the project
 2. In your terminal, go to the backend folder
-3. run this command - `npm run devStart`
+3. Run this command - `npm run devStart`
-4. Open a another terminal
+4. Open an another terminal
-5. Go the frontend folder
+5. Go to the frontend folder
-6. run this command - `npm start`
+6. Run this command - `npm start`